Types of Degrees Physical Sciences Majors Are Getting

 |Hispanic or Latino||513|

-Americans aren’t the only ones with an interest in Physical Sciences.
+Students from other countries are interested in Physical Sciences, too.
 About 26.1% of those with this major are international students.

 How Much Do Physical Sciences Majors Make?